The best dog and cat dental products

 Most dogs and cats suffer some form of dental health condition over the course of their lives.
 The most common is periodontal disease, aka gum disease, which is caused by the bacteria found in plaque.
 (Plaque is that bacteria-covered, filmy substance that develops on teeth over time.)
 Once periodontal disease becomes more advanced, it's very expensive to treat.

-But regular at-home care can prevent dental health problems, or at least stop existing conditions from becoming getting worse.
+But regular at-home care can prevent dental health problems, or at least stop existing conditions from getting worse.
 Brushing, water additives, dental chews and treats, dental wipes, special diets, sprays and other daily treatments can play an active role in improving your cat or dog's dental health.

 (You should also check out our article about the most common dental conditions and how to avoid them, and our article about how to clean your pet's teeth.)